smurfless1/mcp-pdb/README.md

 ![Python](https://img.shields.io/badge/Python-3.12+-blue.svg)
 ![License](https://img.shields.io/badge/License-MIT-green.svg)

 MCP-PDB provides tools for using Python's debugger (pdb) with Claude and other LLMs through the Model Context Protocol (MCP).
+This was inspired by [debug-gym](https://microsoft.github.io/debug-gym/) by Microsoft, which showed gains in various coding benchmarks by providing a coding agent access to a python debugger.

 ## ⚠️ Security Warning